DanielLarsenNZ/dlnz-blog/Dlnz.Blog.Web/posts/azure/app-service-talk.md

 {
     "template": "post",
     "title": "Azure App Service",
-    "description": "Azure App Service, Microsoft’s new Web and Mobile app PaaS offering on Azure.", "tags": [ "azure", "paas" ]
+    "description": "Azure App Service combines the previous Azure Websites, Mobile Services and BizTalk Services into one integrated offering and is a major PaaS play by Microsoft Azure, driving Continous Delivery and Development Efficiency.", "tags": [ "azure", "paas" ]
 }